 Then again, it is an Ultima Turbo.

 So I tried to finance it through my credit union.
-I didn’t want to take a personal loan, I just wanted to see what the chances of getting were.
-It was financed through my credit union, it would be a cheaper rate.
+I didn’t want to take a personal loan, I just wanted to see what the chances of getting it were.
+It was financed through my credit union, it would be at a cheaper rate.

 It wouldn’t work out and I also don’t know if it would have been able to come to California on top of that.. well, not a daily driven car for that matter.

 $9000 (the asking price) is pretty steep.
 It is also knowing that you can build an M30 with a VG30DETT or RB26 or 1JZ for that cost.
 But my resources were not enough (I spent money in Japan and Hawaii.
 Then when I came back from those vacations, I bought a $3000 M30).